-Honey is a demulcent meaning that it soothes irritation of the throat by providing a protective film.
+Honey is a demulcent, meaning it soothes irritation of the throat by providing a protective film.
 Again, I have personal experience with this claim.
 That’s why I use it in my homemade cough syrup.

 Because it is an antifungal, it is helpful in eliminating dandruff.
 I haven’t tried this yet as I would find it odd putting honey on my scalp.
-I’m kind of weird like that. 😉 However, I thought it was strange applying honey to my wounds as well.
-Well, you know how that turned out.
+I’m kind of weird like that. 😉 However, I thought it was strange applying honey to my wounds as well, and that turned out really well.

 Local honey can be used to treat allergies because pure honey contains pollen.
 When ingested, a small amount of allergen is injected into your body which helps to build resistance over time.
-I believe this is true as well.
+I know this is true as well.
 I used to have mild seasonal allergies.
-However, in the last few years I have been eating raw, local honey almost daily.
+However, in the last few years I have been eating raw, local honey almost daily (typically in my coffee but also in my smoothies and on my cereal).
 My seasonal allergies have disappeared.

 Honey can be used to treat infections due to its medicinal properties.
-In particular, its anti-bacterial properties.
+In particular, the anti-bacterial properties are particularly helpful here.

 Honey has pollen and antioxidants that help to build the immune system.
-Antioxidants also help to protect against cancer.
+Antioxidants in honey also help to protect against cancer.